do you want to know how to care for orchids? it's easy

 Growing-orchids-dendrobiumDendrobium orchids are good cut flowers.

 Orchids like the same temperatures people enjoy, 60-80 degrees.
-That makes taking care of orchids in the home easy.
+That makes growing orchids in the home easy.

 • 65-75 day / 55-60 night - These are great temperatures for cattleyas, dendrobiums, oncidiums and hybrid paphiopedilums.